hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 ### Create a Docker Volume
 Using `docker volume create`.

+!!! note
-**Note:** The plugin applies a set of default options when you `create` new volumes unless you override them using the `volume create -o key=value` option flags.
+    The plugin applies a set of default options when you `create` new volumes unless you override them using the `volume create -o key=value` option flags.

 Create a Docker volume with a custom description: